ID & Traceability

 CNGF’s Role in Traceability

-CNGF is working with the National Goat Traceability Committee (NGTC), other national commodity groups and federal and provincial governments to prepare the Canadian goat industry for mandatory national identification and traceability expected to come into effect in 2018.
-Traceability systems in Canada are based on three basic elements: animal identification, premises identification, and movement reporting.
+CNGF is working with other national commodity groups and federal and provincial governments to prepare the Canadian goat industry for mandatory national identification and traceability.
+Traceability systems in Canada are based on three pillars: animal identification, premises identification, and movement reporting.

 Timeline Towards Traceability

-The CFIA will be seeking your comments on the proposed regulations upon their publication in Part 1 of the Canada Gazette planned in the fall of 2017.
+CFIA will be seeking your comments on the proposed regulations upon their publication in Part 1 of the Canada Gazette planned in the fall of 2021.

 Addressing Producer Needs